phoefgen/pauls-hangman/README.md

  - utils.py: Helper function for retrieving `ndb.Models` by urlsafe Key string.
  - gamefunc.py: for generating target words from a list of the 10 000 most common english words.
  - dictionary.dat: A list of the 10 000 most common english words.
+ - design.txt: some thoughts on the model design.
+ - hangman.py: a standalone CLI implementation of hangman used to initially model the data models, and game mechanics.

 ##Endpoints Included:
  - **create_user**